 The Right Fit

-Suits can be tricky: there are a lot of nuances that go into suit construction and fit that can make or break a look.
-The jacket, the shirt, and the trousers all have a variety of aspects that must work together for the suit to look well-fitted and neat.
+Suits can be tricky: there are a lot of nuances in suit construction and fit that can make or break a look.
+No matter the dress code, the jacket, shirt, and trousers all have a variety of aspects that must work together for the suit to look well-fitted and neat.
 Today, we’re going to look at the different elements of a suit, and talk about how to determine if your pieces have a proper fit.
 If you are in need of a new suit immediately, check out our suit selection that we can customize to get the right fit for you.
 You can also read up on our guide to your first custom suit.

-First, when trying on your suit, you want to make sure you are standing in what is called the ‘natural stance’, in which you are standing straight with your feet placed slightly apart and your arms hanging loosely by your sides.
+First, when trying on your suit, you want to make sure you are standing in what is called the ‘natural stance’.
+In such a stance, you stand straight with your feet placed slightly apart and your arms hanging loosely by your sides.

 The Right Fit: The Jacket

 The jacket easily has the most elements that you need to consider when analyzing the fit of your suit.
 You must consider the space around the button, the collar, the sleeves, and the back panel, which includes the vents and length.
-The shoulders are typically considered the most important aspect of a jacket’s fit, because they act as the framework for the rest of the jacket and its drape over your body.
+The most important aspect of a jacket’s fit is the shoulders, because they act as the framework for the rest of the jacket and its drape over your body.

 Next, look at the buttons.
-If you’re in your ‘natural stance’, at least one of the buttons.
+If you’re in your ‘natural stance’, fasten at least one of the buttons.
 How does the jacket look when it’s stretched around your torso?
-If the lapels are hanging down, angled off your chest, the fit is too loose.
-If the button is pulled taut and the bottom, inner corners of the jacket are flared outwards, it is too tight.
-As with the shoulders, you want no strain, and no wrinkles.
+If the lapels hang down and angle off your chest, the fit is too loose.
+If the jacket material pulls the button taut and the bottom corners of the jacket are flare outwards, it is too tight.
+As with the shoulders, you want no strain and no wrinkles.

 Your collar is somewhat similar.
-If it’s too loose, it will hang back, and won’t rest flat against your neck.
-If it’s too tight, there will be bunching around the collar.
-You want it to rest against your neck and be closely fitted, but not too snug – you should be able to fit one or two fingers in between the collar and your neck itself.
-A poorly fitting collar could be because the size of the collar isn’t right for your body, but it could also be due to poorly fitted shoulders, or an incorrect size for the back panel.
+If it’s too loose, it will hang back and won’t rest flat against your neck.
+If it’s too tight, it will bunch around the collar.
+You want it to rest against your neck and be closely fitted, but not too snug.
+You should be able to fit one or two fingers in between the collar and your neck itself.
+A poorly fitting collar could be because the size of the collar isn’t right for your body.
+Other reasons could be due to poorly fitted shoulders or an incorrect size for the back panel.

 Speaking of the back, the length should fall just along the curve of the buttocks.
 From the side view, the bottom hem of the jacket should sit right at the middle of the hand.
-The vents of the back panel should be sitting flat, they should not be pulled outwards; if they are, the fit is too tight.
+The vents of the back panel should be sitting flat.
+That is, they should not pull outwards.
+If they do, then the fit is too tight.
 The sleeves come down to one thing: the amount of shirt cuff that is showing underneath the cuff of the jacket.
 You want there to be about half an inch of shirt cuff peeking out.

 The Right Fit: The Shirt

-The shirt is not quite as complicated as the jacket, and it obviously contains many of the same elements that the jacket does.
+The shirt is not quite as complicated as the jacket, even though it obviously contains many of the same elements that the jacket does.
 Much like the jacket, the collar should be snug, but there should be room for one or two fingers.

-The shoulders of the shirt should be an even closer fit than the jacket.
-You don’t want any over-extension at the point where the shoulder meets the arm, it should be as close a fit as possible without being tight.
+Compared to the jacket, the shoulders of the shirt should be an even closer fit.
+You don’t want any over-extension at the point where the shoulder meets the arm.
+Therefore, it should be as close a fit as possible without being tight.
 That’s because if the shirt is too tight, the shoulders will bunch up.

 The Right Fit: The Trousers

 The waist of your trousers should be snug, but not tight.
 They should stay up on their own without a belt.
-The seat should rest flat against the underwear, without pulling tight or draping too loosely: if the seat is too tight, there will be lines just under the buttocks where the fabric is stretching.
+The seat should rest flat against the undergarments, without pulling tight or draping too loosely.
+If the seat is too tight, you will have lines just under the buttocks where the fabric is stretching.
 If it is too loose, the extra fabric will drape down over your thighs.

 The fit of the legs should be straight, with a very slight taper as the pant moves down the leg.
-They definitely should not flair out, but they also shouldn’t end up too tight around the ankle, lest you look like a high school skater dude wearing skinny jeans.
+They definitely should not flair out, but they also shouldn’t end up too tight around the ankle.
+That is, unless you want to look like a skater wearing skinny jeans.
 You want the legs to taper at a slight inward tilt, but still have room for movement.
-The ‘break’ – or the point at which the hem of your pant meets the top of your shoe – is likely the most crucial part of a trouser fit.
-You want it to just rest on the top of your shoe, but that’s about it, resulting in a slight inward dip right above the front of the pant leg.
+The ‘break’ – or the point where the hem of your pant meets the top of your shoe – is the most crucial part of a trouser fit.
+You want it to just rest on the top of your shoe.
+It should result in a slight inward dip right above the front of the pant leg.
 The break should hit right where the two elements meet.